- Stephen A Bennett

 Nominated for an Orwell Prize in 2020, his films are distinguished by strong characters, hard-won access and an intimate, engaging shooting style.
 They consistently make Critics Choice in the tabloids and broadsheets whilst provoking strong reactions from audiences.

-In 2022 he directed feature documentary ‘War and Justice: The Case of Marine A’ for Channel 4, supported by Screen Scotland, about the first British soldier to be found guilty of murder on a foreign battlefield since World War II.
+In 2022 he directed the feature documentary ‘War and Justice: The Case of Marine A’ for Channel 4, supported by Screen Scotland, about the first British soldier to be found guilty of murder on a foreign battlefield since World War II.

-He has just completed his third feature documentary, Keeping It Up: The Story of Viagra with Two Rivers Media for BBC Storyville, UK Global Screen Fund, Screen Scotland, BBC Wales and All3Media about the accidental discovery, launch and cultural impact of Viagra since it was launched 25 years ago.
+His third feature documentary, Keeping It Up: The Story of Viagra with Two Rivers Media for BBC Storyville, UK Global Screen Fund, Screen Scotland, BBC Wales and All3Media about the accidental discovery, launch and cultural impact of Viagra since it was launched 25 years ago.